Hamburger Hamlet

-Hamburger Hamlet or "The Hamlet", was a chain of restaurants based in Los Angeles, a point of reference for Angelenos and for the creative industries that were located in the city.
-Opened in 1950 by film actor Harry Lewis with his future wife Marilyn (m.1952), it grew to a chain of 24 locations, including Chicago and the Washington, D.C. metro areas. before they were all either sold or closed down.
+Hamburger Hamlet (or "The Hamlet") was a chain of restaurants based in Los Angeles, and a point of reference for the inhabitants and creative industries of the city.
+Opened in 1950 by actor Harry Lewis with his future wife Marilyn (m.1952), it grew to a chain of 24 locations, including the Chicago and Washington, D.C. metro areas, before they were all either sold or closed down.
+Lewis named the restaurant in honor of the titular character in Shakespeare's eponymous play.